HK-Sepuri/My_Learning/Python/README.md

-Just the stuff i learn about Python and projects to get myself familar with coding before i move on to learn about ML
+Just the stuff i learn about Python and projects to get myself familar with coding

+P.S: Just basic level of projects before i move to ML learning